dartmouth-cs52-16x/16X-git-map/docs/dev_details.md

 More here: http://learn.shayhowe.com/html-css/adding-media/#adding-images

+🚀 At this point you should have some html and a page showing up in your browser.
+Make sure it works and all images load etc.

 ### An Overview of Git
 Now that you've made some changes to the site, we'll go over how to use git to add, commit, and push your changes.
 Git is a code version control system and allows you to have a named log of your changes to the code and a way to work on the same files together with other people.
 It is sort of like an offline google docs where you *commit* (explicitly name) every set of changes.
 [Here's a good resource](http://rogerdudler.github.io/git-guide/) but we'll do the basics here.